sushideveloperstk/sushiGameEngine/README.md

 # sushiGameEngine

 ## ToDo
-Finish the object, map, and scripting systems so that this builds.
+- Cleanup
+- Fix the scripted-in rendering, so that the objects appear without removing the window.clear() function

 ## Next to come
-- Shaders, input, level editor, importer, etc.
+- Shaders
+- Input
+- Level editor
+- Importer
+- ETC..